LOADING ...

 end of the author's life.
 The is set

-in ancient Britain when the Romans
+in ancient when the Romans were

-invading the remaining outpost of
+invading the last remaining of

 the old order. - L.M.